-The Tecumseh Building was added to the National Register of Historic Places in 2000.
+The Tecumseh Building, also known as the Francis Drolla Building, is located in downtown Springfield, Ohio.
+It was listed on the National Register of Historic Places in 2000.

 Designed by J.A.
 Poss and W.E.
 Russ and constructed by Francis J. Drolla Company in the early Commercial architectural style, the ten-story office building is faced with brick and cut stone.2 The 108-room, 102-foot tower opened in 1922 at a cost of $200,000.1 By 1926, the building boasted 41 tenants.